Blog | Personal Finance

 Her friend tried to get her to look within herself to see if the game reflected her in any way.
 The woman said that was ridiculous and left.

-This woman's friend later called to give me an update.
+This woman's friend later called Robert to give him an update.
 She said that her friend had calmed down and could now see some slight relationship between the game and her life.
 Although she and her husband had never owned a boat, they did own everything else imaginable.
 Her husband had run off with a younger woman after twenty years of marriage and she realized they had nothing to their name after all that time.
 All they had were doodads.

 She realized that her anger during the game came from the realization that she didn't know how to manage money and do the math required.
 She was embarrassed.
 She had believed that it was the man's job to handle the finances, and now she believed that her husband had hid money from her in the last five years of their marriage.
 She was angry at herself for not being more aware of where the money was going, as well as for not knowing about the other woman.